-The Fleet & Family Support Center also coordinates the command Sexual Assault Prevention and Response Program (SAPR), and the Sexual Assault Victim Intervention Program (SAVI).
+The Fleet & Family Support Center also coordinates the command Sexual Assault Prevention and Response Program (SAPR).
 Victim advocates are standing by to assist you 24 hours a day, 7 days a week.
 If you need to talk with someone, don't hesitate.
 Call the DOD SAFE HELPLINE (877-995-5247).

 The DOD Safe Helpline is the military's primary Sexual Assault Prevention and Response (SAPR) Hotline.
 This hotline ensures a streamlined SAPR Victim Advocate 24/7 response line by eliminating confusion about multiple or non-working phone numbers and ensuring that every victim is instantly connected to a trained SAPR Victim Advocate.
 It also provides a toll-free phone number (U.S. locations and DSN) that is easy to market and remember, and ensures beneficiaries receive a consistent initial response to sexual assault from any location world-wide.